-This important decision provides renewed momentum into the fight against civil forfeiture actions involving doctors accused of improperly prescribing controlled substances.
-The Excessive Fines Clause now covers doctors in both the Federal and State courts.
+An important decision is providing renewed momentum into the fight against civil forfeiture actions involving doctors accused of improperly prescribing controlled substances.
+The Excessive Fines Clause now covers doctors in both the federal and state courts.

-If you are a doctor facing a civil forfeiture action in a state or federal court, act right away to protect your hard-earned assets by calling the Chapman Law Group now.
+If you are a doctor facing a civil forfeiture action in a state or federal court, act right away to protect your hard-earned assets by calling the national healthcare-based criminal defense attorneys at Chapman Law Group now.

 We have extensive experience in defending health professionals all across the U.S. who are faced with criminal charges, including: